Crest Financial files lawsuit against Clearwire, Sprint

-(Reuters) - Clearwire Corp CLWR.O investor Crest Financial filed a lawsuit against the company and majority stakeholder Sprint Nextel Corp (S.N) in a bid to prevent a potential deal between the wireless providers.
+Dec 12 (Reuters) - Clearwire Corp investor Crest Financial filed a lawsuit against the company and majority stakeholder Sprint Nextel Corp in a bid to prevent a potential deal between the wireless providers.

-Sprint is in talks with Intel Corp (INTC.O) and Comcast Corp (CMCSA.O) to buy out their stakes in Clearwire, Reuters reported on Tuesday quoting sources.
+Sprint is in talks with Intel Corp and Comcast Corp to buy out their stakes in Clearwire, Reuters reported on Tuesday quoting sources.
 Sprint currently holds 50.45 percent of Clearwire shares.

 The lawsuit, filed in the Delaware Court of Chancery, requested expedited consideration of the complaint by May 2013.